sketchytech/FileSave_Swift_iOS/README.md

 Simple method for iOS to save files to the Library and Documents Directories with optional subdirectories.

-It's really easy to us, just import the FileSave.h file and then use the following class methods, likes so:
+It's really easy to use, just import the FileSave.h file and then use the following class methods, likes so:

     [FileSave saveContentsOfStringToDocumentsDirectory:@"Hello World" withName:@"helloword.txt" andSubDirectory:nil];